 The local Aboriginal people believe that the pillar is the Gecko ancestor Itirkawara.
 Banished for taking a wife from the wrong skin group, he retreated into the desert.
 When they stop to rest they turned into prominent rocky formations – Itirkawara into the Pillar, and the woman into Castle Rock 500m to the north-east.

-Visiting Uluru – turn right at Erldunda
+If you’re visiting Uluru – turn right at Erldunda

 Erldunda Roadhouse marks the intersection to turn off onto Lassiters Highway — the road to Uluru (Ayres Rock), Kata Tjuta (the Olgas), Kings Canyon and Mount Conner.
 Make sure these destinations are on your Aussie road trip bucket list.